TsvetaBkr/busStation/README.md

-# Bus station APP to enhance Angular and Flask knowledge
+# Bus station APP to enhance Angular and NodeJS knowledge

 ## To start the app:

-For back-end, in folder busStation-BE, type in command line: python app.py
+For back-end, in folder busStation-BE, type in command line:
+    1. npm install
+    2. ng serve

-For front-end, in folder busStation-FE, type in command line: ng serve
+For front-end, in folder busStation-FE, type in command line:
+    1. npm install
+    2. ng serve

 Created on: Sept, 2018